top of page

 • Safety statistics (Mhrs, LTI)

-All in one clean layout, allowing the contractor to walk into any meeting — NEC early warning sessions, FIDIC progress meetings, client monthly reviews — with instant clarity.
+All in one clean layout, allowing the contractor to walk into any meeting.
+NEC early warning sessions, FIDIC progress meetings, client monthly reviews - all with instant clarity.

 2. Why the Dashboard Is Built Around NEC & FIDIC Project Realities